NAMES & PLACES

 Cultural Manchester adores the legacy and memory of Anthony ‘Tony’ Wilson.
 His urbane confidence, fierce wit, and sharp humor imbued the city, or at least the people he encountered, with a metropolitan confidence.

 As Wilson’s biographer, Paul Morley, has written, (Tony’s) ‘occupation was Manchester’.
-Andy Spinoza, Manchester businessman and writer, has written how Salford-born Wilson’s life was ‘packed with provocations, infatuations, successes, tragedies, and controversies…in any account of the city from the seventies to the noughties you keep coming back to him, you can’t keep him out of the narrative.
+Andy Spinoza, Manchester businessman and writer, has written how Salford-born Wilson’s life was ‘packed with provocations, infatuations, successes, tragedies and controversies…in any account of the city from the seventies to the noughties you keep coming back to him, you can’t keep him out of the narrative.
 You still can’t.’

-Wilson was the city’s late twentieth-century Renaissance man with a bewildering number of roles.
-He was a broadcaster, impresario, writer, and the owner of Factory Records, the archetypal post-punk ‘indie’ label.
+Wilson was the city’s late twentieth century Renaissance man with a bewildering number of roles.
+He was a broadcaster, impresario, writer and the owner of Factory Records, the archetypal post-punk ‘indie’ label.

 After graduating from Cambridge University, instead of racing to London, he returned north where his wit and energy gained him work as a journalist and then presenter with Granada Television, at that time the most important of the UK independent TV companies.
-A maverick and a radical, he was allowed, over time, to develop his own individual personality underscored by his commitment to pushing Manchester forward, to helping it re-invent itself and live up to its progressive past.
-He led and presented many programs in his trademark forthright and opinionated style including the main regional ITV news with Granada Reports but also pioneering music shows such as So it Goes.
+A maverick and a radical he was allowed, over time, to develop his own individual personality underscored by his commitment to pushing Manchester forward, to helping it re-invent itself and live up to its progressive past.
+He led and presented many programmes in his trademark forthright and opinionated style including the main regional ITV news with Granada Reports but also pioneering music shows such as So it Goes.

-Factory Records allowed Wilson to emphasize his love of counterculture.
-With bands such as Joy Division, New Order, Happy Mondays, and others he was the music critics’ darling.
+Factory Records allowed Wilson to emphasise his love of counterculture.
+With bands such as Joy Division, New Order, Happy Mondays and others he was the music critics’ darling.
 When the famous and subsequently notorious Hacienda nightclub opened in 1982, the legend of both Factory and Wilson was enhanced.
 The chaotic way in which Factory operated (or didn’t) meant Wilson, along with Rob Gretton and Martin Hannett, helped the city, during a difficult period of economic decline, develop a cool and sexy reputation away from its well-known football clubs and bleak imagery of closing factories.

 Getting here